thisisevilevil/evilevil365/_drafts/2026-01-22-Intune-CompanyPortal-OSPatches.md

 >
 > If the grace period is not configured, installing the update will result in an **immediate and abrupt reboot**, which is a very poor user experience.

+## User Experience

+The user can enter company portal and install the app.
+After installing the app, they will be prompted to reboot, as shown below:

 ## Wrapping up

 It’s far from ideal to have to offer updates this way, but I’ve received a large number of questions and concerns from customers regarding this January 2026 update.
 That’s why I felt compelled to write this post and demonstrate a practical approach for manually packaging and offering the update to end users.